Coca-Cola Bottling Company Can’t Shake Lawsuit Over Mismanaged Retirement Plans

 Plaintiffs specifically argue that the actively managed Fidelity Freedom Funds, the Carillon Eagle Small Cap Growth Fund Class R5, and the T. Rowe Price Mid-Cap Value Fund were (and continue to be) imprudent investments that should not have been offered to Plan participants.

-On January 14, 2021, Coke Bottling filed a motion to dismiss the lawsuit, arguing that Plaintiffs failed to adequately allege any concrete injuries and therefore did not have standing to bring the lawsuit.
+On January 14, 2021, Coke Bottling filed a motion to dismiss the lawsuit, arguing that Plaintiffs failed to adequately allege any concrete injuries and, therefore, did not have standing to bring the lawsuit.
 The Company also maintained that ERISA allows employers to select a broad range of investments, including those challenged, and that the allegations were mostly based on “cherry-picked” hindsight data.

 The District Court announced its decision on March 31, 2021.